Kwesi Appiah: NorthEast United

 On 14 October 2020, Appiah joined Indian Super League club NorthEast United FC on a one-year deal.

 Crawley Town

 On 16 August 2021, Appiah joined EFL League Two club Crawley Town on a one-year deal with the option for a second.

 On 1 September 2022, Appiah joined Colchester United on loan until the end of the 2022–23 season.

+On 2 July 2023, he departed Crawley having had his contract terminated by mutual consent.

+Boreham Wood

+On 14 July 2023, Appiah signed for National League club Boreham Wood on a two-year deal.

+Ebbsfleet United

+On 18 June 2025, Appiah returned to National League South side Ebbsfleet United, seventeen years after graduating from the club's youth academy.

 International career

 Appiah was eligible to represent both Ghana and England.
 On 24 December 2014 he was called into the 31-man provisional squad for the 2015 Africa Cup of Nations by Ghana.
 He made his debut in Ghana's 2–1 win over South Africa on 27 January 2015 and scored his first international goal in the quarter-final victory over Guinea.

+Personal life

+He graduated in 2022 from Staffordshire University having obtained a first class degree in Professional Sports Writing and Broadcasting.